 In an age of ever-evolving communication and information at our fingertips, there is increased potential for effective correspondence between businesses and their customers.

-There can still be gaps however, which will ultimately affect customer service satisfaction in instances where communication is not effective or widespread enough to reach all customers.
+There can still be gaps however, which will ultimately affect customer service in instances where communication is not effective or widespread enough to reach all customers.

 The review brought to light that some business customers were being passed back and forth between wholesaler and retailer whilst trying to gather information on the lack of supply.